AI & Automation Services

 Odoo AI automation projects are scoped by capability type rather than priced as a single package.
 The cost structure below reflects the actual project pricing applied by Softomate Solutions in 2026 for London and UK-based clients.

 Machine learning layers (demand forecasting or lead scoring): from £6,000.
 This covers data pipeline setup from Odoo historical data, model training and validation, Odoo module development to surface ML outputs as native Odoo fields, and documentation.
-Timeline: 8 to 12 weeks.
+Timeline: 8-12 weeks.
 Reliable forecasting models require a minimum of 12 months of clean Odoo historical data; businesses with less history can proceed with a hybrid rules-and-ML approach at a lower starting cost.

 For businesses evaluating their options, we recommend reading the detailed comparison on our Odoo AI integration London page, which covers how to evaluate vendor capability claims in this space and what questions to ask before commissioning a project.